36th Academy Awards: Sidney Poitier winning Best Actor

 Sidney Poitier's Best Actor win for Lilies of the Field marked the first time a Black man won a competitive Oscar.
 This came five years after his first nomination for Best Actor in 1958's The Defiant Ones.
+Poitier had been aware of the significance of Hattie McDaniel having won an Oscar in the 1940 ceremony at the time that he accepted his Best Actor Oscar, and he was the only winner of an acting award present at the ceremony.

 It would take almost forty years for another African-American male to win Best Actor, when Denzel Washington won in 2001 for Training Day.

 Sammy Davis Jr. envelope error

-Sammy Davis, Jr. was accidentally given the wrong winner's envelope when he was supposed to announce the award for Best Music Score for an Adaptation or Treatment, instead announcing the winner for Best Music Score - Substantially Original: John Addison for Tom Jones.
+Sammy Davis Jr. was accidentally given the wrong winner's envelope when he was supposed to announce the award for Best Music Score for an Adaptation or Treatment, instead announcing the winner for Best Music Score - Substantially Original: John Addison for Tom Jones.
 After a confused round of applause followed by silence, Davis acknowledged his mistake (joking, "Wait 'til the NAACP hears about this!"), and, having been given the right envelope, read the actual winner: Andre Previn for Irma la Douce.

-Davis, Jr. then presented Best Music Score - Substantially Original, sarcastically asking "Guess who the winner is?" after reading all the nominees.
+Davis Jr. then presented Best Music Score - Substantially Original, sarcastically asking "Guess who the winner is?" after reading all the nominees.